 Lessons: Many children under the age of three do not like taking lessons/three-period lessons from their parents.
 If your daughter does not respond well to you giving her a lesson on an activity, then only have activities and materials out that she does not need a lesson on.
 (You can read more about that here.)

 "In regards to his toys he is still throwing some (cars) yesterday I put one in the upper shelf and I told him that he would be able to have it back when he learns to be gentle with them.
-Today I made the mistake to give it back to him and he did it again.
+Today I made the mistake of giving it back to him and he did it again.
 We play with balls and bean bags which I always have close by to show what he can throw but it seems anything works!

-"My last concern will be in regards to what is coming soon (month and a half): We are moving to a different house -same city-.
+"My last concern will be in regards to what is coming soon (a month and a half): We are moving to a different house -same city-.
 I have not started to pack yet.
 I just have the feeling that this move will bring a few more issues...!
 Hopefully Lisa you can have time to give me some advice!
 Thank you so much!"